Michael-AUG/website/jesus.markdown

 **How can I find out more?**

 Both through reading the Bible and through joining your local church, you can discover that Jesus transforms the lives of all those who come to Him.
-Here at Priesthill URC, we offer a warm welcome to anyone who wants to experience Jesus Christ in their own lives.
-For more information, contact one of our Elders.
+For more information, contact a church near you, or reach out to contact me (email address below).

-Written by Michael RJ Topple
+Written by Michael RJ Topple - April 2021.